QuentinRa/blog.quentinra.dev/operating-systems/cloud/active-directory/security/index.md

 *Alternative name: ASReproasting*

 Some kerberos users may have been configured to not require Kerberos Pre Auth, leading to their hash being sent when an authentication request is made before providing valid identification.

-While I am not sure, it seems the example below is possible because guest access was enabled, so credentials were not required:

 ```shell!
 $ impacket-GetNPUsers -dc-ip IP -usersfile valid_users.txt domain/junkusername -no-pass